wdporter/i-am-that-vuepress/20-the-supreme-is-beyond-all/readme.md

 **Q:**&ensp;Shapes and names are all of one and the same God?

 **M:**&ensp;Again, it all depends on how you look at it.
 On the verbal level everything is relative.
-Absolutes should be experienced, not discussed.
+Absolutes should be experiënced, not discussed.

-**Q:**&ensp;How is the Absolute experienced?
+**Q:**&ensp;How is the Absolute experiënced?

 **M:**&ensp;It is not an object to be recognised and stored up in memory.
 Rather, it is in the present and in feeling.
 It has more to do with the ‘how’ than with the ‘what’.
 It is in the quality, in the value; beïng the source of everything, it is in everything.